 residenciesSupporting Playwrights and Process

-- Theater Artist Residencies are focused on practice and process for the artist.
+- Playwright Residencies are focused on practice and process for the artist.
 These include the five original resident playwrights (Amy Freed, Katori Hall, Lisa Kron, Charles Randolph-Wright and Karen Zacarías).
 While the artist may create several new works during these residencies, the focus is on the artist and not the completion of a specific work.
 At the same time, each artist residency results in the production of a work by the artist at some point, either during or shortly after completion of the residency.
 Resident playwrights are also provided with an expert dramaturg to assist in their work during their residencies, currently Jocelyn Clarke.

 - Project Residencies are aimed at the creation of specific plays or projects.
 Current project residencies include Lynn Nottage and David Henry Hwang.